Omkar-Pomendkar/mern-blogs/frontend/README.md

 7) Create Components folder and create Headers
 8) Making use of Flowbite to create Header
 9) Making use of UseLocation
+10) Created api folder install express and run server
+11) making use of nodemon to run server